NSHipster/articles/2013-01-21-nslocalizedstring.md

 framework: Foundation
 rating: 9.5
 published: true
-description: "Strings are perhaps the most important data type in computing.
-They're passed around as symbols, used to encode numeric values, associate keys to values, represent resource paths, store linguistic content, and format information.
-Being able to discern user-facing strings from all of the other purposes is essential to making a great user experience."
+description: "Strings are perhaps the most versatile data type in computing.
+They're passed around as symbols, used to encode numeric values, associate values to keys, represent resource paths, store linguistic content, and format information.
+Having a strong handle on user-facing strings is essential to making a great user experience."
 ---

-Strings are perhaps the most important data type in computing.
-They're passed around as symbols, used to encode numeric values, associate keys to values, represent resource paths, store linguistic content, and format information.
-Being able to discern user-facing strings from all of the other purposes is essential to making a great user experience.
+Strings are perhaps the most versatile data type in computing.
+They're passed around as symbols, used to encode numeric values, associate values to keys, represent resource paths, store linguistic content, and format information.
+Having a strong handle on user-facing strings is essential to making a great user experience.

-In Foundation, there is a convenient wrapper function for denoting strings as user-facing: `NSLocalizedString`. `NSLocalizedString` provides string localization in "compile-once / run everywhere" fashion, replacing all localized strings with their respective translation according to the language settings of the target platform.
+In Foundation, there is a convenient wrapper function for denoting strings as user-facing: `NSLocalizedString`.

+`NSLocalizedString` provides string localization in "compile-once / run everywhere" fashion, replacing all localized strings with their respective translation according to the string tables of the user settings.
+But even if you're not going to localize your app to any other markets, `NSLocalizedString` does wonders with respect to copy writing & editing.

 > For more information about Localization (l10n) and Internationalization (i18n) [see the NSHipster article about NSLocale](http://nshipster.com/nslocale/).